User profile management in SharePoint can be challenging. We explain how to use the Admin Center to manage profiles like a pro.

 The following section gives five simple steps to manage SharePoint users to keep them happy.

-As cliched as it may sound, user profiles certainly improve the quality and level of collaboration and communication among different members of an organization.
+The SharePoint admin center allows administrators to configure user profile properties, such as display name, job title, and contact information.
+This helps in maintaining accurate and up-to-date user profiles within the organization.
 But getting all the users to fill out every detail is challenging.
 And, of course, the larger the organization, the more information you will require.
 But you can use subtle tactics to motivate users to do this.

 For example, you can have a system where people who complete their profiles receive virtual badges, stars, unique titles, etc.